Kombucha can be made one container at a time or using a continuous-brew system.

 Controlling the Sugar Content

 If low sugar content is an important factor for you, allow the fresh sweet tea an adequate fermentation period prior to the next draw.
+Remember, a longer brewing time results in less sugar and a more vinegary-flavored kombucha.

 Cleaning the Brewing Vessel and Spigot